 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the viticulture and enology degree levels they offer.

-California Polytechnic State University - San Luis Obispo is one of the best schools in the United States for getting a degree in viticulture and enology.
-Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public university with a fairly large student population.
-A Best Colleges rank of #95 out of 2,217 colleges nationwide means Cal Poly San Luis Obispo is a great university overall.
+California Polytechnic State University - San Luis Obispo is one of the finest schools in the country for getting a degree in viticulture and enology.
+Located in the suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public university with a very large student population.
+A Best Colleges rank of #165 out of 2,152 schools nationwide means Cal Poly San Luis Obispo is a great university overall.

-There were approximately 62 viticulture and enology students who graduated with this degree at Cal Poly San Luis Obispo in the most recent data year.
+There were approximately 62 viticulture and enology students who graduated with this degree at Cal Poly San Luis Obispo in the most recent year we have data available.

-There were approximately 20 viticulture and enology students who graduated with this degree at Wazzu in the most recent year we have data available.
+There were roughly 20 viticulture and enology students who graduated with this degree at Wazzu in the most recent year we have data available.

 It's hard to beat California State University - Fresno if you want to pursue a degree in viticulture and enology.
-Fresno State is a fairly large public university located in the city of Fresno.
-This university ranks 74th out of 168 schools for overall quality in the state of California.
+Fresno State is a fairly large public university located in the large city of Fresno.
+This university ranks 81st out of 161 schools for overall quality in the state of California.

-There were roughly 19 viticulture and enology students who graduated with this degree at Fresno State in the most recent year we have data available.
+There were about 19 viticulture and enology students who graduated with this degree at Fresno State in the most recent year we have data available.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.